msfwaca/.github/profile/README.md

 ---

 ## Projects
-This repository hosts a variety of projects categorized into three main areas: Health Information Systems, Epidemiology, and Geographic Information Systems.
-Below is a brief overview of each category and the projects contained within them.
+This repository hosts a variety of projects witihin WacA:

-### Information Systems (HIS)
-Health Information Systems projects focus on the collection, management, and use of health data to improve patient care and public health outcomes.

-- **Coming Soon 🛠️**
----

 ## Contributing
 We welcome contributions from everyone!
 If you are interested in contributing to our projects, please follow these steps: